PurdueECE264/2018FallProblems/HW11/README.md

 <strong>You will not get any credits if the submitted file is not zipped</strong>

 # Test flags to be included in Makefile:
--DTEST_MAINFUNC -DTEST_FUNCGIVEN -DTEST_IMGTOGRAY -DTEST_ADAPTIVETHRESHOLDING -DTEST_HEADERVALID -DTEST_BMPOPENFILE -DTEST_BMPWRITEFUNC -DTEST_BMPFREEFUNC
+-DTEST_MAIN -DTEST_FUNCGIVEN -DTEST_IMGTOGRAY -DTEST_ADAPTIVETHRESHOLDING -DTEST_HEADERVALID -DTEST_BMPOPENFILE -DTEST_WRITEFUNC -DTEST_BMPFREEFUNC